Operational Notes

 February 2020

-The amidland wr120 WR120nticipated updates to the weather radio interface have been added to the remote controller.
+The anticipated updates to the weather radio interface have been added to the remote controller.
 The Hibbing repeater is now interfaced fully to the Midland NOAA Weather Radio.
 Previously when a severe weather statement was issued by NWS, the remote controller – using the text-to-speech feature of the repeater system – would verbally announce that an alert had been issued advising the listener to tune to the local NOAA Radio Station.
 Expanding upon the DTMF feature added when the Raspberry Pi microprocessor was added to the system, a series of modifications were made to the Midland radio to allow insertion of weather radio audio over the repeater.
 With the introduction of this hardware and custom programming, the controller can now automatically insert the weather radio’s audio over the repeater when an alert is detected or on demand through a DTMF key entered command.
 The weather radio audio is limited to three minutes of air time.
 See the Hibbing Repeater Kiosk Menu Options 411 under the Operational Notes section above for details on how to utilize this on-demand weather radio feature of the repeater system.
 A demo video is available by following the link.

 Stay tuned for additional news as the WIRES-X system expands linking Gilbert’s NT0B repeater to the Hibbing repeater and the remote controller interface gets an upgrade to high speed internet over optical cable being installed in the area this summer.